GaetanLepage/phd-manuscript/head/acknowledgements.typ

 Their insightful and challenging questions made the discussion both stimulating and enriching.
 Patrick and Didier went through a careful and thorough review of my manuscript and provided thoughtful and precise feedback.

-Last but not least, thank you to all the people who attended my defense.
+Last but not least, I want to thank all the people who attended my defense.
 I was delighted to be surrounded by so many friendly faces on such an important day.
 Sharing this success with all of them was the best celebration I could have hoped for.